 Kim Miller, associate professor of women’s and gender studies, agrees.
 She worked on her book How Did They Dare?
 Women’s Activism and the Work of Memory in South African Commemorative Art, exploring visual representations of women political activists in South Africa both during and after the struggle against apartheid.

 “Being in Key West allowed me to really focus and build momentum in a way that is difficult to do at home,” said Miller.
 “I’m sure that the use of the house has really enabled a number of faculty members to make progress on their scholarship in ways that would not have been possible otherwise.”

 The four professors are members of an interdisciplinary writing group that formed four and a half years ago.
-Their Key West retreat inspired a Jan.
-29, 2016, workshop that took place on campus, largely coordinated by Polanichka, and was aimed at developing faculty writing groups.
+Their Key West retreat inspired a January 29 workshop that took place on campus, which was largely coordinated by Polanichka and aimed at developing faculty writing groups.

-That's certainly true for Professor of Religion Jeffrey Timm.
-In February he completed a paper, “A Place Beyond Place: The Divine Madman and the New Materialism,” about wall murals found inside a famous temple in Bhutan that tell the story of Lama Drukpa Kunley, a religious teacher and unconventional holy man known as the divine madman of Bhutan.
-Timm plans to present the paper at two upcoming conferences in May and June at the East-West Philosophers’ Conference and the annual meeting of the Society for Asian and Comparative Philosophy.
+Professor of Religion Jeffrey Timm was able to complete a paper there in February, “A Place Beyond Place: The Divine Madman and the New Materialism,” about wall murals found inside a famous temple in Bhutan that tell the story of Lama Drukpa Kunley, a religious teacher and unconventional holy man known as the divine madman of Bhutan.
+Timm plans to present the paper at two upcoming conferences at the East-West Philosophers’ Conference and the annual meeting of the Society for Asian and Comparative Philosophy.